sdot-team/sdot/README.md

 SDOT
 ====

-SDOT stands for Semi-Discrete Optimal Transport.

-It allows to calculate transport plans, while providing access to all intermediate tools, such as power diagrams.
+This package contains tool to handle
+* semi-discrete transport plans (between discrete and generic densities).
+* polyhedral convex functions (represented as a max of affine functions).
+* power diagrams (that can be seen as a generalization of Voronoi diagrams).

-It is highly optimized, in terms of execution speed and memory usage.
+It is highly optimized, in terms of execution speed and memory usage (more on [this page](execution_speed.md)).

-It works in any number of dimensions.
+It works in any number of dimensions (>= 1).